-ICCO guidance and support to PR professionals in tackling Covid-19
+ICCO guidance and support to PR professionals and leaders working through Covid-19 in 2021

 As a global network, we can lean on one another to share useful resources, guidance and information.
 Below are some top tips and useful links for PR and communications agencies and practitioners alike navigating these tough conditions.

-- To join the global senior practitioners weekly call contact email@example.com
+- To join the global senior practitioners regular call contact email@example.com

 Top Free Resources